English Literature BA (Hons) – 2023 entry

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Our BA English Literature course will provide you with a range of valuable skills to prepare you for a variety of careers.
+The survey, Graduate Outcomes 2024, HESA, shows that 90 per cent of our Literature and Languages undergraduate students go on to employment or further study.
+Our English Literature BA (Hons) course will provide you with a range of valuable skills to prepare you for a variety of careers.

 Recent English graduates have secured roles such as: